webexpress-framework/WebExpress/doc/development_guide.md

 These assets are added as embedded resources in the plugin and are converted into endpoints by the `AssetManager`, which are then integrated into the application's sitemap.
 The `AssetManager` is a central component responsible for managing and providing static resources within the application.
-It takes on the task of collecting, organizing, and converting the embedded resources from plugins, WebExpress.WebApp, and WebExpress.UI into endpoints that can be used by the application.
+It takes on the task of collecting, organizing, and converting the embedded resources from plugins, `WebExpress.WebApp`, and `WebExpress.UI` into endpoints that can be used by the application.
 The `AssetManager` ensures that the resources are processed in a defined order to avoid conflicts and maintain the consistency of the provided resources.

 The `AssetManager` builds the asset endpoints in the following order: